 Graham*

 Graham is living with a degenerative neurological condition and contacted PWdWA to enquire about the Disability Support Pension (DSP).
-His condition had progressed to the point where he was unable stand for more than 10 minutes and was losing movement in his hands, resulting in his inability to remain gainfully employed.
+His condition had progressed to the point where he was unable to stand for more than 10 minutes and was losing movement in his hands, resulting in his inability to remain gainfully employed.
 The Advocate provided easy-read information on how to apply for the DSP.
 Graham gained a better understanding of the application process and was supported to complete and submit the application to Services Australia.
 The application was successful, removing the need to remain on JobSeeker payments.
 This alleviated the stress Graham had been feeling in respect to his ongoing finances, resulting in an overall improvement to his mental health.

 Sarah *